 - 1. Connect the 3/8" low pressure hose to the outlet of the two stage regulator. - 2.
 Attach the regulator with the "Z" bracket on the center of the front wall with the vent pointing down. - 3.
 Attach the protective plastic cover to the regulator. - 4.
-The regulator has a $90^{\circ}$ elbow that directs the inlet toward the trailer curbside. - Place the cylinder on the bracket provided on the A-frame and position it so the outlet of the cylinder valve is pointed directly outward to the curbside wall. - 6.
-Attach the 1/4" inverted flare x 24" Type 1 pigtail hose to the regulator inlet and the right hand swivel nut to the cylinder valve.
+The regulator has a 90° elbow that directs the inlet toward the trailer curbside. - Place the cylinder on the bracket provided on the A-frame and position it so the outlet of the cylinder valve is pointed directly outward to the curbside wall.